-- Ensure all the important elements are covered in your plan. - Scrutinize the numbers thoroughly. - Be concise and realistic. - Be conservative in your approach and your projections. - Use visuals like charts, graphs and images wherever possible.
+- Ensure all the important elements are covered in your plan. - Scrutinize the numbers thoroughly. • - Be conservative in your approach and your projections. - Use visuals like charts, graphs and images wherever possible. - Be concise and realistic.

-5.6.7 Procedure and Formalities for Bank Finance: The Need for Bank Finance
+7.6.5 Procedure and Formalities for Bank Finance: The Need for Bank Finance

-For entrepreneurs, one of the most difficult challenges faced involves securing funds for startups.
+For entrepreneurs, one of the most difficult challenges faced involves securing funds for start-ups.
 With numerous funding options available, entrepreneurs need to take a close look at which funding methodology works best for them.
-In India, banks are one of the largest funders of startups, offering funding to thousands of startups every year.
+In India, banks are one of the largest funders of start-ups, offering funding to thousands of start-ups every year.